JakeHallam1/pi-predictions/README.md

 Inputs are provided as command-line arguments when running pi_predictions.py.
 Python script makes a request to a REST API.
 The REST API requests atmospheric sounding data from the University of Wyoming and ocean temperature data from ocean gliders and research cruises.

+The REST API then sends a request to a PI REST API where the data is run through a PI Model Python script.
+Results are then sent back to the Python frontend for outputting.

 Outputs are stored to a CSV file and full logs containing all data and metadata used is stored to a JSON file within a logs folder

 ## Getting Started